onc-healthit/reference-ccda-validator/README.md

         * Get the latest war here https://github.com/siteadmin/reference-ccda-validator/releases
 *    Server (tomcat) configuration
         * Get the latest configuration file, ccdaReferenceValidatorConfig.xml, here https://github.com/siteadmin/reference-ccda-validator/tree/master/configuration
+        * Note: Please watch out for any updates to this file for each release in order keep your validator up to date as it is not included with the WAR

 Vocabulary Artifacts